 The Miramonti **** hotel is located in the center of Saint Vincent, known as the "Riviera of the Alps", and enjoys a fascinating view of the valley, the ideal destination to spend a holiday without giving up your well-being, fun and to skiing, in fact from here you can easily reach the most famous ski resorts such as Cervinia, Pila and Courmayer.

 Entertainment and relax in the Alps

-The warm welcome of the staff and the exquisite cuisine offered by the hotel completes the experience for an absolutely perfect stay.
+The cordial welcome of the staff and the good cuisine of our restaurant complete the offer of the Hotel Miramonti **** unique experience for a truly unforgettable stay.

 Col de Joux